Munich Center for NeuroSciences - Brain and Mind

 Jan M. Deussing

-Dr. Jan M. Deussing
+PD Dr. Jan M. Deussing

-Regular member MCN, GSN associate faculty
+Regular member MCN, GSN full faculty

 Responsibilities